'White Mughals' by William Dalrymple

 Dalrymple writes about India at the turn of the 19th century and focuses his research on the life of James Kirkpatrick, an officer of the East India Company and British Resident in Hyderabad.

-Hyderabad’s Prime Minister.
+This is primarily the story of James Kirkpatrick and his teenage wife Khair-un-Nissa, the great-niece of Hyderabad’s Prime Minister.
 It is a love story but also delves deeply into the politics, scandal and trauma which surrounded and impacted their relationship.
-Through this relationship Dalrymple lays out the complexion and complexities of Indo/British interactions of that time.
+Through this relationship Dalrymple lays out the

 Dalrymple, himself a descendent of “White Mughals,” has done remarkable and considerable research on this period in Indo/British history and the numerous relationships between East India Company officers and their mostly Muslim “Bibis”, or ladies.
 Most of these women belonged to the Indian Muslim nobility and aristocracy of that time.